kristus123/bloggy/content/blogs/how-strict-should-the-architecture-be.md

 But before that even begins, there should be a discussion with the team on which approach to take, what to focus on, what standards to enforce and how to make sure they are applied as planned.

-Just as you plan on how to implement a new change, you should plan on these topics as well.
-These are your guidelines and will be the source of truth for everyone to follow, which makes it important that they are:
+Just as you plan on how to implement a new change, you should plan the guidelines for achieving a conceptual integrity as well.
+These guidelines will be the source of truth for everyone to follow which makes it important that they are:

 - easily applied
 - easy to understand
 - easily available for reference
 - everyone agrees on them

- This, just like many other tasks, is an iterative process where you always improve the specifications.
+This, just like many other tasks is an iterative process where you always improve the specifications.

 What i have experienced is that often people take the familiar path when starting from scratch.

-The familiar path is not the easiest path, it is simply just what you are used to.
+# The familiar path is not the easiest path, it is simply just what you are used to
-If you are working in a functional programming language while having you familiar procedural mindset, you will be going against the flow.

-Struggling against a force that is stronger than you will eventually wear your out and you will be stuck in the tar pit.
+When you encounter new standards, you will be struggling against a force that is stronger than you and eventually will wear your out.
+Accept that things are done differently when working in new environments.

 ## Struggling against your own codebase

 Your foot won't fit in a small shoe so there is no need to try.
 So why struggle so hard to force your new solution into the current design?

-If there are new requirement that no longer fits with your design, you should work on the new design, not on the requirement.
+If there are new requirement that no longer fits with your design, you should work on the new design or your team's guidelines, not on the requirement.

 ## Simple code leads to simple arcitecture